adhvika07/web-scraper/README.md

 ### 📂 File Structure

-- **amazon_products.csv**: This is the file that gets formed when you run scrape.py, ie. it scrapes data from the amazon website and converts it to a .csv file
+- **amazon_products.csv**: This is the file that gets formed when you run scrape.py, ie. it scrapes data from the amazon website and converts it to a .csv file.
+I have uploaded my .csv file for reference, however it is automatically created when you run the scrape.py file.
 - **scrape.py**: Main Python script for scraping data and generating .csv file
 - **testdb.py**: Main Python script for running the Streamlit dashboard.
 - **requirements.txt**: Lists all the dependencies required for the project.